 RFM (recency, frequency, monetary value) analysis is a marketing method used to identify the best clients based on their spending habits.
-It helps predict which customers are likely to buy products again and estimate revenue from regular and new consumers.
+RFM helps predict which customers are likely to repurchase a company’s products and estimate its revenue from regular and new consumers.

-In this article, we’ll unveil the reasons to use RFM analysis and how it works.
-We’ll also review how to perform this analysis.
+In this article, we’ll talk about why you should use RFM analysis, explain how it works, and review how to perform this analysis.

 Why should you use RFM analysis?

-This marketing tool entails three main quantitative categories: how recently a client bought a product, how often this person purchases, and how much money this customer spends.
+This marketing tool entails three main quantitative categories: how recently a client bought a product, how often this person makes purchases, and how much money this customer spends.
 It allows companies to rate their customers and identify those who bring the most value.
-By conducting the analysis, marketers compare the profit an existing and a new customer brings to the business.
+By conducting the analysis, marketers compare the profit that existing and new customers bring to their businesses.

 RFM analysis helps companies manage their advertising budget wisely.
 It enables marketers to identify consumers with the same values and segment them.
-Audience segmentation allows brands to create targeted campaigns, tailor messaging, and meet customers’ needs.
-As a result, higher level of customer satisfaction and ROI.
+Audience segmentation allows brands to create targeted campaigns, tailor their messaging, meet customers’ needs, and enhance customer satisfaction and ROI.

-The method is critical for marketers since it provides them with an understanding of customer behavior which influences retention, customer lifetime value, and engagement.
-After conducting RFM analysis, marketers can identify the level of satisfaction, interest in promotions, and the volume of spendings.
+The method is critical for marketers since it provides them with an understanding of customer behavior, which influences retention, customer lifetime value, and engagement.
+After conducting RFM analysis, marketers can identify clients’ level of satisfaction, interest in promotions, and spending volume.

-To conduct the analysis and reap the benefits of this technique, you should know what aspects to pay attention to.
-This is the reason why we need to figure out how RFM analysis works.
+To conduct the analysis and reap the benefits of this technique, you should know what aspects to pay attention to, which is why we need to figure out how RFM analysis works.

 How does RFM analysis work?

-RFM analysis starts with ranking customers according to the following key factors.
+The first step of RFM analysis is ranking customers according to the following factors:

 - Recency.
-The more recent the purchase was made, the higher is the likelihood of a customer to remember the brand and keep it in mind for the next transaction.
-Recent customers are more likely to buy something rather than those who haven’t made any transactions for months.
-These facts are important for companies since they help single out recent customers and encourage them to purchase again soon.
+The more recent the purchase, the higher the likelihood of a customer remembering the brand and keeping it in mind for the next transaction.
+Recent customers are more likely to buy something compared to those who haven’t made any purchases for months.
+These facts are essential for companies since they help single out more recent customers and encourage them to buy again soon.

 - Frequency.
-Many aspects influence the frequency of customers buying products.
-They include the product’s type, the price point, and the necessity for restocking.
-Companies can anticipate the demand.
-For example, the products customers buy today will run out in a certain timeframe.
-After a while, they will go to the grocery store again.
-Since it’s a repeatable process, brands can predict the date of the next purchase and direct their marketing efforts to remind customers to visit the store when consumers run out of products.
+Many aspects influence customers’ buying frequency.
+They include the product type, price point, and restocking necessity.
+Companies can anticipate the demand, for example, products purchased today will run out, and clients will have to repurchase them soon.
+Since it’s a repeatable process, brands can predict the date of the next purchase and direct their marketing efforts to remind customers to visit their stores or websites when consumers run out of products.
 This way, brands can gain customer loyalty because customers love to be taken care of.

 - Monetary value.
-The factor focuses on the amount of money each customer spends with a brand.
+This is the amount of money each customer spends with a brand.
 Companies encourage their consumers to spend more to reach their revenue goals.

-Now that you already know the way the analysis works, you should explore the steps needed to conduct RFM analysis.
+Now that you know how RFM analysis works, you should explore the steps required to conduct it.
 Let’s have a closer look at the process itself.

-As an option, consider using a spreadsheet in Excel or Google Sheets for the analysis.
-To get started, you need to export the purchase history of every client from your CRM database into the spreadsheet.
-The next step is to sort customers based on the three key factors: recency, frequency, and monetary value.
-Rate every customer and give a score from 1 to 5 (with 5 being the highest score).
+You can also consider using a spreadsheet in Excel or Google Sheets as your RFM analysis tool.
+To get started, you need to export every client’s purchase history from your CRM database to the spreadsheet.
+Next, you need to sort your customers based on the three key factors: recency, frequency, and monetary value.
+Rate every customer, and give them a score from 1 to 5 (5 being the highest score).

-Below you can see an example created in Google Sheets.
-The table below contains the names of customers, their last order date, recency, order frequency, and purchase amount that help score each customer.
-You can also see key factors of RFM analysis.
+Below you can see an example created with Google Sheets.
+The table below contains customers’ names, last order date, recency, order frequency, and purchase amount that can help score each client.
+You can also see the key factors of RFM analysis.

 Let’s take one of the customers and rate this person.
-For example, customer number 5 — Richard.
-The client’s scores are 2,2,3 and the RFM score will be 2.3.
+For example, Richard’s scores are 2,2,3, so his RFM score will be 2.3.

-The data-driven method helps companies segment customers based on their similarities and take strategic decisions on the upcoming campaigns and actions directed on encouraging these clients to perform more transactions.
+This data-driven method helps companies segment customers based on their similarities and make strategic decisions on the upcoming campaigns and actions directed toward encouraging these clients to perform more transactions.
 With its help, brands can increase ROI, improve customer satisfaction and retention, and create personalized campaigns.

 - This article defines the term and provides an example.

-- This article provides readers with reasons to implement the analysis.
+- This article provides the reasons to implement RFM analysis.